-Douglas M. Carasso is a probate-litigation and trial attorney.
+Douglas M. Carasso is a litigation and trial attorney.
 AV Rated in Martindale-Hubbell, Mr. Carasso has regularly been named in O.C.
 Metro Magazine one of Orange County's Top Lawyers, in the fields of Business Law, Insurance, and Personal Injury.
 He is an experienced civil litigator who previously practiced for eight years at Callahan & Blaine and, before that, for seven years at Shernoff Bidart & Darras, where his cases concerned homeowners’ insurance, HMO bad faith, liability insurance, Holocaust-era insurance, automobile insurance, catastrophic illness and injury, wrongful death, and professional negligence.

 As a trial attorney, Mr. Carasso obtained a $700,000 jury verdict in a 2008 personal-injury case, a $1.3 million judgment, and a significant bad-faith jury verdict.
 He has also litigated various other insurance-bad-faith cases to substantial settlement amounts.
 He has taken and defended countless lay-witness and expert-witness depositions nationwide.
 He also has extensive law & motion experience, having prepared, opposed, and orally argued numerous motions and other legal briefs in state and federal trial and appellate courts.